sfritzell/Voyant-Tutorial/topics/2-install.md

 # Accessing Voyant

 Voyant provides a hosted version of their tools online which you can access at https://voyant-tools.org .
 You may wish to install the Voyant server as a stand-alone version on your computer, however, which carries a number of potential benfits, including performance optimization, reliability, security, and privacy.
+The following section provides instructions on installing a local version of Voyant.

 ## Installing Voyant